Heating Contractor Service in Sandy, Utah

 1. Thermostat– This is the part of the system you see on the wall inside your home.
 It is accountable for setting off air circulation to manage temperature levels.
 You can manually operate it or set it to automatically keep your home at your ideal temperature when there are spikes or dips.

 2. Heating system– The heating system is purposeful for heating air when temperature levels are low.
 It is most likely the biggest out of all of the components.
-The heated air is then distributed through duct or pipelines to different spaces in your home.
-Depending upon the type, furnaces can be powered by solar energy, electrical resistance, combustion and heat pump.
+The heated air is then distributed through ducts or pipelines to different spaces in your home.
+Depending upon the type, furnaces can be powered by solar energy, electrical resistance, combustion, and heat pump.

 4. Condensing unit– This unit is filled with refrigerant gas and is found outside your home.
 It pumps cooled refrigerant into the evaporating coil where it is transformed into a gas when lowering the temperature level.